 A lock file is used while modifying the preferences file, and it is created in the same directory as the preferences file.
-On Windows, the lock file is named "\LOCKracket-prefs.rktd"; on Unix, it is ".LOCK.racket-prefs.rktd"; on Mac OS X, it is ".LOCK.org.racket-lang.prefs.rktd".
+On Windows, the lock file is named "LOCKracket-prefs.rktd"; on Unix, it is ".LOCK.org.racket-lang.prefs.rktd".